 - 1/2 teaspoon crushed red pepper

-- Place the butter in a large skillet and set over medium heat.
-Once melted add the chopped onions and celery, then saute for 3-5 minutes to soften.
+Place the butter in a large skillet and set over medium heat.
+Once melted, add the chopped onions and celery.
+Sauté for 3-5 minutes to soften.

 - Meanwhile, chop all the herbs and whisk the chicken broth and eggs together.
 Pour the dried bread cubes into a large slow cooker.

 - Once the onions and celery are soft and sweet, scoop them over the top of the dried bread cubes.
 Add the chopped herbs, dried cranberries, 2 teaspoons of Diamond Crystal® Kosher Salt, and 1/2 teaspoon crushed red pepper.
 Pour the broth and egg mixture over the top.
 Gently mix to coat.

 - Cover the slow cooker and turn on high for 2-4 hours, or low for 4-6 hours.
 If you leave the stuffing on too long, and it starts to dry out, add a little more chicken broth to soften.